 Charles Darwin himself might have identified with such sentiments early in his career.
 Like many of his contemporaries, he found little reason to doubt the literal truth of the Bible, having been raised in an Anglican family under the Church of England, the state-established Christian institution in Britain circa 19th century.
 By all tradition and probability, Darwin seemed destined to pursue a life of piety and vicarage, but his gaze was set on loftier pursuits.
 At the hale and nimble age of twenty-two, Darwin accepted consignment to the HMS Beagle and embarked on the famed Pacific voyage that would forever imprint his thinking and shift his worldview.

 His observations during this expedition were difficult to stomach initially.
+He noticed that animals on outlying oceanic islands like the Galápagos were nothing like those on the nearest mainland, and that the fossils left behind by extinct species shared a stronger resemblance to the local fauna than they did to continental fauna.
+From these initial whispers was spun a thesis for the ages: life on earth had adapted to the environment in which it found itself, with Nature the arbiter.
 So conscious was Darwin of the weighty implications of his newfound understanding that he sat on the concept of natural selection (or “descent with modification”, as he preferred to call it) for more than twenty years before taking it public.
-Even absent the evidence that would best support his theory–the fossil record–and the field that would tie it all together–genetics–Darwin’s observations and insight were groundbreaking.
+Even absent the evidence that would best support his theory–the fossil record, which was sparse at the time–and the field that would tie it all together–genetics–Darwin’s observations and insight were groundbreaking.

 More than one hundred and fifty years later, his landmark ideas tend to provoke the same animus as in the 1860s.
 No amount of corroboration seems sufficient to dissipate its detractors; evolution science is still disputed and rejected by the bulk of religious America, in stark contrast with the rest of the developed world according to recent indicators.
 This is unfortunate, not just because it signals anti-intellectualism, but because biological evolution, our evolution, ranks among the most important discoveries in all of science.
 Its advent ushered in a far more intricate and, indeed, far less anthropocentric understanding of life over against the unquestioned orthodoxy of distinctly created “kinds.”